 Related Post

-This Craftsman-style home built in 1921 features a hipped roof and distinctive square support columns resting upon the porch balustrade.…1300 Tilden- taken from the July 2002 Newsletter
+This Craftsman-style home built in 1921 features a hipped roof and distinctive square support columns resting upon the porch balustrade.…1400 Hayes- taken from the October 2005 Newsletter